AccelByte/extend-service-extension-with-mongodb-go/README.md

 After completing testing, the next step is to deploy your app to `AccelByte Gaming Services`.

-1. **Create an Extend Service Extension app with managed database**
+1. **Create an Extend Service Extension app with Extend NoSQL Database**

    If you do not already have one, create a new [Extend Service Extension App](https://docs.accelbyte.io/gaming-services/services/extend/service-extension/getting-started-service-extension/#create-the-extend-app).